-Potting soil is crucial for all gardeners and there is often some unused soil leftover at the end of the planting season.
+Potting soil is crucial for all gardeners and there is often some unused soil leftover at the end of the planting season, especially if the soil was bought in bulk.
 While potting soil is not so expensive, it is a pity to throw away a pack of leftover soil, just because it has been opened.
 Correctly storing it can help you ensure that your bag will make it through the winter months and still be useful when spring comes around.

 To store soil without it going bad, ensure that the potting soil is healthy and check the bag for holes.
 Move the bag into a sealed container such as a clean and dry storage tote that is solid colored to protect it from UV damage.
 Store the tote and the soil in your garage for up to two years.